kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## urgency

-The `urgency` parameter takes an integer between 0 and 7, in descending order of priority, as shown below:
+The urgency(`u`) parameter takes an integer between 0 and 7, in descending order of priority, as shown below:

 | Urgency         | Definition                        |